 - White Silo Farm & Winery

-Connecticuters have a long history of being territorial.
-In Colonial times and early history, Western Connecticutians looked down on people from Eastern Connecticut, calling them Swamp Yankees.
+Connecticutians have a long history of being territorial.
+In Colonial times, Western Connecticutians looked down on people from Eastern Connecticut.
+Their name for them was Swamp Yankees.

 Even today, people from one side don’t often go to the other side.
 Even our accents are different!

-That’s a historical excuse for saying we don’t know a ton about the wineries on the eastern side of the state.
+That’s a historical excuse for saying this writer doesn’t know a ton about the wineries on the eastern side of the state.

 But the wineries around Mystic and Stonington are worth a visit as well, if you’re planning a day trip through Connecticut.
 Even if you’re not heading to historic villages along the Connecticut coast, you can swing-by a vineyard or two after gambling at Mohegan Sun.